karmi/retire/README.markdown

     end
 ```

-Dynamic mapping is a godsend when you're prototyping.
+Second, dynamic mapping is a godsend when you're prototyping.
-For serious usage, though, you'll definitely want to define a custom mapping for your model:
+For serious usage, though, you'll definitely want to define a custom mapping for your models:

 ```ruby
     class Article < ActiveRecord::Base